 Jeonju Jeollabuk-do, South Korea Travel Guide

-Jeonju is more than a location to visit; it is a place to connect with the soul of Korea.
+Jeonju is more than a spot to visit; it is a place to connect with the soul of Korea.
 This guide makes a rewarding trip to this city possible, assisting your discovery of its charm and history.

 Careful trip preparation guides your Jeonju discovery, from its culinary delights to its quiet, historical pathways.